makerdao/dss-teleport/README.md

 **`WormholeRouter`**
 * `file(what=="gateway", domain, gateway)` - callable only by Governance, sets the gateway for a domain.
 If a gateway is already set, replaces it with a new one.
-* `requestMint(WormholeGUID calldata wormholeGUID, uint256 maxFeePercentage, uint256 operatorFee)` - callable only by `L1Bridge`, issues a request to mint DAI for the receiver of the wormhole.
+* `requestMint(WormholeGUID calldata wormholeGUID, uint256 maxFeePercentage)` - callable only by `L1Bridge`, issues a request to mint DAI for the receiver of the wormhole.
 This request is made either directly to the L1 `WormholeJoin` in the case of a fast withdrawal to L1 or indirectly by instructing the target domain's `L1Bridge` to pass an `L1 -> L2` message to the corresponding L2 `WormholeJoin` in the case of a teleport to another L2.
 * `function settle(bytes32 targetDomain, uint256 batchedDaiToFlush)` - callable only by the `L1bridge`, handles settlement process by requesting either `WormholeJoin` or target domain `L1 bridge` to settle DAI

 **`WormholeOracleAuth`**
-* `requestMint(WormholeGUID calldata wormholeGUID, bytes calldata signatures, uint256 maxFeePercentage, uint256 operatorFee)` - callable only by the wormhole operator, requests `WormholeJoin` to mint DAI for the receiver of the wormhole provided required number of Oracle attestations are given
+* `requestMint(WormholeGUID calldata wormholeGUID, bytes calldata signatures, uint256 maxFeePercentage)` - callable only by the wormhole operator, requests `WormholeJoin` to mint DAI for the receiver of the wormhole provided required number of Oracle attestations are given

 **`WormholeJoin`**
-* `requestMint(WormholeGUID calldata wormholeGUID, uint256 maxFeePercentage, uint256 operatorFee)` - callable either by `WormholeOracleAuth` (fast path) or by `WormholeRouter` (slow path), mints and withdraws DAI from the wormhole.
+* `requestMint(WormholeGUID calldata wormholeGUID, uint256 maxFeePercentage)` - callable either by `WormholeOracleAuth` (fast path) or by `WormholeRouter` (slow path), mints and withdraws DAI from the wormhole.
 If debt ceiling is reached, partial amount will be withdrawn and anything pending can be withdrawn using `mintPending()` later
-* `mintPending(WormholeGUID calldata wormholeGUID, uint256 maxFeePercentage, uint256 operatorFee)` - callable by wormhole operator, withdraws any pending DAI from a wormhole
+* `mintPending(WormholeGUID calldata wormholeGUID, uint256 maxFeePercentage)` - callable by wormhole operator, withdraws any pending DAI from a wormhole
 * `settle(bytes32 sourceDomain, uint256 batchedDaiToFlush)` - callable only by `WormholeRouter`, settles DAI debt

 **`WormholeFees`**